Our Mission Statement

 To all who hear them

-This New York City not-for-profit choir of some fifty women
+This New York City not-for-profit choir of some sixty women

 representing three generations, is bound together by the rigor and